azuryte5/shop-shop-something/readme.md

 ## Links
 The URL of the GitHub repository: https://github.com/azuryte5/shop-shop-something

-The link to the deployed Resume: https://shop-shop-something.herokuapp.com/
+The link to the deployed App: https://shop-shop-something.herokuapp.com/

 -----
 ## Usage